whatever-company/challenge/README.md

 We expect the code to be readable and to have unit tests.
 We recommand Karma+Jasmine but you can use MochaJS or the framework of your choice.

 In order to see how you work, we are interested by seeing each commits.
 A big dump of your project to github in one commit is not a good idea.

+Afterward, send a link to your repository to l.dricot@knowledgeplaza.net.